Leisa Rich is an experimentalist.

 I use old materials and fiber art/art techniques in new ways, and transform new materials and techniques in ways they were not originally intended for.

 Personal medical challenges that reference an ephemeral existence, the wish to surround myself in a Utopia of my creation that harks back to impactful experiences as a child, the heightened and detrimental affect of human behavior on nature, finding ways to facilitate human interaction, and my passion for the tactile, are all catalysts for subject matter.
 I like to imbed intricate, visual messages into my pieces to lure viewers, and tease more just than a cursory glance from them.

 Leisa Rich has MFA, BFA and B of Education in Art degrees, and has been teaching for 41 years in schools, arts centers and universities across the U.S., Canada, and in her studio.
 Her work is published in numerous books, magazines, on line, and in televised interviews such as PBS' InContext.
 She has also written reviews and articles and created videos for arts organizations, magazines and zines.
 She has art works in the permanent collections of Emory Healthcare, The Kamm Foundation, The Dallas Museum of Art, The University of Texas, and The University of North Texas, and in many private collections across the U.S. and Canada.

-Rich has just published her first children's book, comprised of 26 hand made dioramas and matching tongue twister type pages.
+Rich published her first children's book in 2015, comprised of 26 hand made dioramas and matching tongue twister type pages.
 View and order it at: www.animalalphabettravelingtwisters.com

 CONTACT LEISA at her email: firstname.lastname@example.org